 Six Sigma has become the fastest spreading and most successful approach to Quality across all industries.
 It is regularly mentioned as a requirement by employers on job advertisements.
-This 30 credit special purpose award is mapped to the Six Sigma Black Belt requirements for both Quality America / IQF and ASQ.
+This 30 credit special purpose award is also mapped to the Six Sigma Black Belt Body of Knowledge (BOK) for the American Society for Quality (ASQ) Black Belt award.

-The course is offered over 1 year.
-All the course modules are taken online with live lectures each week.
+The course duration is 1 year.
+All of the course modules are taken online with live lectures each week.
 These lectures are also recorded so you can watch them anytime at your convenience.

 The Six Sigma black belt project will be undertaken by the student and should address a substantive issue in the workplace.
 The project will test the student's ability to define a real life problem of concern to the organisation, design a strategy for addressing the problem, gather data, formulate and evaluate options and make recommendations.
 The project must follow the Six Sigma DMAIC methodology.